 4 main actions that I consider essential, and encourage you to apply in life:

 Some lovers of nature like to contemplate it, sense it and write poems about it, without knowing intellectually much about it.
 This is a very good way to connect or reconnect with nature, and learn through its wordless language.
 Although, adding an intellectual knowledge can help to understand nature in order to readjust our actions and have a more sustainable relationship with it.
-In addition, the love we might have for it has no sense if we have no love for ourselves, the mirror has to be equal on both sides since we are one with nature, if this is not the case, healing might be needed as well.
+In addition, the love we might have for it has no sense if we have no love for ourselves, the mirror has to be equal on both sides, if this is not the case, healing might be needed as well.

 Many are those who are physically in contact with nature, who love to put their hands in the earth, cultivate it, swim in its waters, play with the waves, climb the mountains, among many other outdoor activities.
 By doing so, another language might also be silently spoken, unveiling nature's power, making us feel closely linked to it.
 Then, our being remembers its own power, which is not separate from nature's.
 An even greater dimension can be reached by adding to this an intellectual understanding of the physics, biology, and other concepts behind it.
 Taking breaks to silently contemplate nature is a common outdoor instict, while healing the self will just increase the love for it inside-out.